China revs up spending plan as economy cools, investment growth at record low

 The Politburo said last month it would achieve this year’s GDP growth target of around 6.5 percent, despite mounting risks.
 Last year the economy expanded 6.9 percent.

-The shift to stimulus measures has raised fears among some China watchers that Beijing is returning to its old playbook of debt-fuelled growth, undermining its multi-year push to reduce riskier lending practices and a mountain of debt.
+Some China watchers fear Beijing is returning to debt-fuelled growth, undermining its push to reduce riskier lending and a mountain of debt.

 But unless conditions deteriorate markedly, most economists believe Beijing will stick with its deleveraging campaign, albeit at a more cautious pace, as it waits to see how the trade dispute plays out.

+On Monday, a financing vehicle created by a local government in the western Xinjiang region missed a coupon payment on 500 million yuan of short-term paper, an example of the strain caused by the deleveraging campaign.

-Reporting by Cheng Fang and Kevin Yao; Additional reporting by Yawen Chen; Writing by Stella Qiu and Ryan Woo; Editing by Kim Coghill and Richard Borsuk
+Reporting by Cheng Fang and Kevin Yao; Additional reporting by Yawen Chen; Writing by Stella Qiu and Ryan Woo; Editing by Kim Coghill, Richard Borsuk and David Stamp